×

 • Danish is spoken as a national language in: Denmark, Faroe Islands, Germany, Greenland.

 You will also get to know the continents where Haitian Creole and Danish speaking countries lie.
-Based on the number of people that speak these languages, the position of Haitian Creole language is 99 and position of Danish language is not available.
+Based on the number of people that speak these languages, the position of Haitian Creole language is 99 and position of Danish language is 18.
 Find all the information about these languages on Haitian Creole and Danish.

 Haitian Creole and Danish Language History